Board of directors & corporate governance

 The Reckon Board of Directors comprises of non-executive directors and executive directors who oversee the long-term health and success of the business.

-Committee in December 2011.
+Most recently, Greg was appointed as Chairman in July 2018.
 He is also an investor and mentor to a number of cloud based start-up companies.

 Corporate governance policies

 Below you will find several corporate governance policies relating to Reckon Limited.

 The Reckon Code of Conduct sets out the expectations for the standards of behavior expected of all Employees.